 G Major Scale G – A – B – C – D – E – F♯ | G Major Chord G – B – D |

-For example, scales utilize specific step patterns (not to be confused with scale pattern, which shows guitarists how to play scales with the least distance between notes on the fretboard) that determine their quality e.g. major, minor, etc. Step patterns are made up of whole (W) and half (H) steps.
+Step patterns include whole (W) and half (H) steps.
 Whole steps represent 2 semitones (2 frets on the fretboard), while a half step represents a semitone or a single fret.

-The major scale is derived from the chromatic scale (all notes included in western music) using the following step pattern:
+The major scale is derived from the chromatic scale (all notes included in Western music) using the following step pattern:

 Major scale step pattern